-A RESOLUTION OF THE CITY COMMISSION OF THE CITY HOLLYWOOD, FLORIDA, RELATING TO THE PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD, FLORIDA; ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2021; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL: AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF: PROVIDING FOR CONFLICTS AND SEVERABILITY.
+A RESOLUTION OF THE CITY COMMISSION OF THE CITY RELATING TO THE HOLLYWOOD, FLORIDA, PROVISION OF FIRE INSPECTION SERVICES IN THE CITY OF HOLLYWOOD: ESTABLISHING THE ESTIMATED ASSESSMENT RATES FOR FIRE INSPECTION ASSESSMENTS FOR THE FISCAL YEAR BEGINNING OCTOBER 1, 2025; DIRECTING THE PREPARATION OF AN ASSESSMENT ROLL; AUTHORIZING A PUBLIC HEARING AND DIRECTING THE PROVISION OF NOTICE THEREOF: PROVIDING FOR CONFLICTS AND SEVERABILITY.

-WHEREAS, in June of 2009, the City of Hollywood implemented a recurring annual fire inspection special assessment program to provide a portion of the funding for the City's fire inspection services with the adoption of Ordinance No. O-2009-19, and imposed Fire Inspection Assessments for Fiscal Year 2009-10 with the adoption of Resolution Nos.
+WHEREAS, in June of 2009, the City implemented a recurring annual fire inspection special assessment program to provide a portion of the funding for the City's fire inspection services with the adoption of Ordinance No. O-2009-19 ("Ordinance"), and imposed Fire Inspection Assessments for Fiscal Year 2009-10 with the adoption of Resolution Nos.
 R-2009-251 (hereinafter "the Initial Assessment Resolution") and R-2009-286 (hereinafter "the Final Assessment Resolution"); and